arnxxau/Matorikkusu/README.md

     //Loading the arrayOfMatrix into Matorikkusu
     MatrixLoader().loadMatrix(arrayOfMatrix)

-###2- After loading the Matrix into Matorikkusu we can then start to operate with them.
+### 2- After loading the Matrix into Matorikkusu we can then start to operate with them.
 It is important to know that Matorikkusu **will assign a name to each loaded Matrix**.
 For example looking at the piece of code showed above:

     matrix1 -> "A"
     matrix2 -> "B"
     matrix3 -> "C"

 This is helpful to know when using functions that only require one loaded Matrix:

     //The name of the Matrix that we want to operate with is specified Matorikkusu().loadOperators("A").transpose()

----

 ## Available operations
-###MatrixOperator() ; contains core functions in order to operate with a single Matrix
+### MatrixOperator() ; contains core functions in order to operate with a single Matrix
 Loaded using `Matorikkusu().loadOperators("A")`.
 It is necessary to specify the Matrix's name.
 Contains:
 ~~~
 .transpose()
 .multiplyByNumber()